led13714/hacker-challenge-qa-automation/README.md

 - NOTE: Playwright test execution includes the local start of the webserver, see playwright.config.ts.

+## Execute Playwright  Tests

+- Go to playwright directory
+- Install the dependencies using `npm ci`
+- Start server on localhost, see above
+- To execute tests run scripts from package.json

 ## Execute Cypress Tests

 - Go to cypress-automation directory